 ‘The Holy Spirit reminds us that something needs our attention’ Ross-Allam says during the most recent ‘Leading Theologically’ broadcast

-In a Wednesday conversation with the Rev. Dr. Lee Hinson-Hasty, Senior Director for Theological Education Funds Development with the Presbyterian Foundation, the Rev. Anthony Jermaine Ross-Allam shared his wisdom and thoughtfulness over the work he is doing on behalf of the Presbyterian Mission Agency as the director for the Center for the Repair of Historical Harms.
+In a recent conversation with the Rev. Dr. Lee Hinson-Hasty, senior director for Theological Education Funds Development with the Presbyterian Foundation, the Rev. Anthony Jermaine Ross-Allam shared his wisdom and thoughtfulness over the work he is doing on behalf of the Presbyterian Mission Agency as the director for the Center for the Repair of Historic Harms.
 The title of their half-hour “Leading Theologically” talk was “Waking up to What God Gave You.”
-It can be viewed here or here.
+It can be viewed here.

-From the moment one begins listening to Ross-Allam, one has a feeling of hopefulness, a gift that is necessary for those tasked with talking about justice and walking a restorative path.
 Ross-Allam told Hinson-Hasty he believes that the work of justice is about entering into the right relationships to provide more opportunities for people to discover what is beautiful about themselves.
 He believes that despite centuries and layers of denial, the things that we pretend can’t be solved can be if we lean into the truth.
-Ross-Allam credits the leadership and mentorship of the co-pastors of Liberty Community Church in North Minneapolis, the Rev. Dr. Alika Galloway and the Rev. Dr. Ralph Galloway.
+Ross-Allam credits the leadership and mentorship of the co-pastors of Liberty Community Church in North Minneapolis, the Revs.
+Drs.
+Alika and Ralph Galloway.
 The church they serve was formerly known as Kwanzaa Community Church.

 One of the many lessons Ross-Allam shared is that “when God taps you on the shoulder and puts something on your heart, don’t be content to explain it away or to spiritualize it as just one more piece of data that you know about the past, that you need to represent some kind of guilt or shame over or that you have to acknowledge.”